Aquilare/Beans/README.md

 Here is a test hyperlink for my favorite [website](https://en.wikipedia.org/wiki/Main_Page)

-Here is where I plan to publish what I knowlearn about the [History of the Byzantine Empire](https://aquilare.github.io/byzantinehistory/)
+Here is where I plan to publish what I know/learn about the [History of the Byzantine Empire](https://aquilare.github.io/byzantinehistory/)